 Finno-Ugric place names on the ethno-producing areas and migration routes of the Finno-Ugric peoples.

 Another addition to the picture of Morgan.
-Not only relative overpopulation of certain areas, but also the invasion of foreign-language tribes drives the aboriginal population, if it is culturally inferior to the newcomers.
-In our case, an example would be the displacement Veps by new arrivals Bulgars, who stood at a higher level of development.
+Not only relative overpopulation of certain areas but also the invasion of foreign-language tribes drive the aboriginal population if it is culturally inferior to the newcomers.
+In our case, an example would be the displacement of Veps by new arrivals Bulgars, who stood at a higher level of development.
 Initially, the way of resettlement of the Bulgars was determined by natural conditions.
 The map shows that they moved along the banks of the Desna and the Oka Rivers, but having come thus to the territory of the Veps and finding it convenient for settlement, the Bulgars remained here for a long time.
 They did not penetrate into the Finnish area despite the possibility.
 This is evidenced by the almost complete absence of Bulgarian place names there and quite numerous Finnish names.